softlayer/jumpgate/get-started.md

 You can install or develop additional drivers to suit your particular needs.
 To configure Jumpgate to use a particular driver, open the `jumpgate.conf` file in the root of your installation and change the *driver* properties for each section you wish to use.
 If you don't want or need a particular set of endpoints, you can comment out that section and Jumpgate will not expose them.

 ## Start the Server
-Jumpgate provides a WSGI-compatible interface so any web server which supports WSGI can be used including nginx, Apache, gunicorn, uwsgi, etc. The server we've been using to test with is gunicorn.
+Jumpgate provides a WSGI-compatible interface.
+Any web server that supports WSGI can be used, such as nginx, Apache, gunicorn, uwsgi, etc. The server we've been using to test with is [gunicorn](http://gunicorn.org).
 An example command to get started is located in `test_server.sh`.
-This requires gunicorn to be installed to run.
+Note: This requires [gunicorn to be installed](http://gunicorn.org/#quickstart) in order to run.

 {% highlight bash %}
 $ ./test_server.sh